Customize Unreal Engine Scenes Using Simulink and Unreal Editor

 After you install the UAV Toolbox Interface for Unreal Engine® Projects support package as described in Install Support Package for Customizing Scenes, you can simulate in custom scenes simultaneously from both the Unreal® Editor and Simulink®.
 By using this co-simulation framework, you can add vehicles and sensors to a Simulink model and then run this simulation in your custom scene.

-If you open your Unreal project file directly in the Unreal Editor, Simulink is unable to establish a connection with the editor.
+If you open the Unreal Editor from outside of MATLAB® or Simulink, then Simulink fails to establish a connection with the editor.
 To establish this connection, you must open your project from a Simulink model.

 Open a Simulink model configured to simulate in the 3D environment.
 At a minimum, the model must contain a Simulation 3D Scene Configuration block.
 For example, open a simple model that simulates a UAV flying in a US city block.
 This model here is the photo-realistic simulation variant from the UAV Package Delivery example.